geofmureithi-zz/broker/README.md

 The side-effect of this system is that the latest event is the schema.
 Old events are saved in the database and are not changed but the latest event is the schema for the front-end.
 This is pure NoSQL as the backend is agnostic to the event data.

 ### Recommeded Services/Libraries to use with Broker
 * [broker-client](https://www.npmjs.com/package/broker-client) - the official front-end client for broker
 * [broker-hook](https://www.npmjs.com/package/broker-hook) - the official react hook for broker
 * [Integromat](https://www.integromat.com/) - No-code Event Scheduler that supports many apps like GitHub, Meetup, and etc.
 * [React Hook Form](https://react-hook-form.com/) - Best form library for React
 * [React Debounce Input](https://www.npmjs.com/package/react-debounce-input) - React input for Real-time Submission (Edit in Place forms)

-### Timekeeping

-It is very important to have your server clock be accurate as broker relies on it to process timestamps (events).

-The recommended way to do this is to run the [RoughEnough Client](https://crates.io/crates/roughenough) to set the system time using [Cloudflare Roughtime servers](https://developers.cloudflare.com/roughtime/docs/) on a regular basis.

 ### API